 Cancer treatment usually involves taking a lot of medications.
-In addition to drugs directly related to treatment, cancer patients may also be taking medications for pain, nausea, low blood counts and other treatment- or cancer-related symptoms.
-Some patients may have to take up to 20 pills a day, and keeping track of medications can be a challenge.
+In addition to drugs directly related to treatment, cancer patients may also be taking medicines for pain, nausea, low blood counts and other treatment- or cancer- related symptoms.
+Some patients may take up to 20 pills a day.
+Keeping track of all these can be a challenge.
 With some organization, you can make sure you're taking the right medication at the right time, and avoid dosing errors.

 Keep a Record of Your Medications

-Maintain a master list of all of your medications.
-This record should include basic information such as your name, home and work phone numbers, blood type, medical conditions, emergency contact information, your doctor’s name and phone number and a list of any food or drug allergies.
+To help, maintain a master list of all of your medications.
+This should include basic information like your name, home and work phone numbers, blood type, medical conditions, emergency contact information, your doctor’s name and phone number and a list of any food or drug allergies.
 Keep the drug list with you and bring it to every doctor's appointment.

 - Name and strength of the medication

 - Dosage instructions

 - When you began taking it

 - Any over-the-counter medications, vitamins and herbal supplements you’re taking.
 Some of these can interact with your prescription medication and possibly interfere with their effectiveness.